 People factors (Human Nature) represent such things as motivation, leadership styles, commitment, attitudes, beliefs and values.
 'This section will require full attention to be placed on the critical People Issues involving participation across the broad spectrum and ranks of workers, supervisors, middle managers and management.

 Human Psychosocial System (E3 Human Errors) If these are aligned to your organization's goals and objectives, people take responsibility for their actions and are committed to improvement in all spheres of work activity.
 If not, poor performance can become the norm with safety being overlooked or ignored.
 This section will require full attention to be placed on the following System Issues: Participation, Observation, Managerial and Sustenance strategies.
-It should be noted that the
+It should be noted that the BBS approach is basically aimed at bringing down the rates of safety accidents and incidents statistics that are largely due to human errors.
+The proposed framework is enclosed below:

 Based on the above Chart, it is observed that accident rates can be lowered through improvements in Facilities or Engineering as a first design strategy.
 Accident rates can be lowered further through a tighter safety audit and management system of supervisors, auditors and management training.
 To bring accident rates down to zero level would require a company-wide system of managing human errors and unsafe behaviors or attitudes through BBS.
 The next chart, indicates how a bottom-up BBS encourages peer-to-peer reports to supervisors or worker to manager or vice versa can ensure a quantum leap to safety management.